hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

 a machine with Docker (and root privileges) or Podman.
 Windows users can use WSL.

 #.
-Write Dockerfile
+Write Dockerfile.

 #.
-Create Docker image from the Dockerfile
+Create Docker image from the Dockerfile.

    .. code-block:: bash

       sudo docker build . -t my_docker_image

 #.
-Create Docker archive from Docker image
+Create Docker archive from Docker image.

    .. code-block:: bash

       sudo docker save my_docker_image -o my_docker_archive.tar
       sudo chown $USER:$USER my_docker_archive.tar

 #.
-Create Apptainer image from Docker archive
+Create Apptainer image from Docker archive.
    We can create the image in one step, or in two steps via a sandbox to verify the container before finalizing the SIF image file: